Want to know how to compost? Your homesteading guide for How To Compost starts here.

 Step 3: Use it!

-- Till it into the soil: Mix compost into the soil at the beginning of the gardening season to feed your garden plants.
+- Till into soil: Mix compost into the soil at the beginning of every planting season.

 Are you going to try these composting tips?
 Let us know below in the comments!